DayWalker35/Visual-History-Search/PRIVACY_POLICY.md

 **Notification**: If we discover a security vulnerability in the extension code itself, we will:
 1. Release a fix immediately
-2. Notify users via Chrome Web Store
-3. Post details on GitHub
+2. Post details on GitHub
-4. Report to appropriate security channels

 ## Changes to This Privacy Policy

 We may update this policy to:
 - Clarify existing practices
 - Reflect changes in regulations
-- Add new features (with your consent)
+- Add new features

 **How we'll notify you**:
 - Update "Last Updated" date at top
 - Highlight changes in release notes
 - Post announcement on GitHub
-- Chrome Web Store listing updated

 **Material changes** (affecting how we handle data) will require:
 - Clear notification to users